Why I like simple little synthesizers

 A modern version (even though discontinued in 2010) of the absolute king-of-the-heap in the world of pro-grade analog synthesizers is the Alesis Andromeda A6.
 It's a beast.
 A very expensive beast.
 It is true analog in every sense of the term and can be tweaked to an insane level.
 You could call the A6 a "Moog killer" and be 100% correct...

-...but good luck figuring one out because it's a bitch to program.
+...but good luck figuring one out because it's annoying to program.
 The A6 is one of those beasts that has every possible option you could think of because it's got some serious teeth.
 But it also has a seriously wide learning curve to it.

 Let's compare this with a totally different (and digital) synth from 1985, the Korg DW-6000.
 The 6000 is really easy to figure out.
 Here's a video from a guy who did up a song with one with - surprise, surprise - the addition of a BOSS RV-5 reverb pedal effect.
 Check out how great this sounds: